wenbozhu2011/color/docs/readme.md

 ## Generated (in [`claude/`](claude/))

-The documents under `claude/` are the **planning and design artifacts generated by Claude and reviewed/approved by the project owner** while building Color.
+The documents under `claude/` are the **planning and design artifacts generated by Claude and reviewed/approved by the repo owner** while building Color.
 They elaborate the provided spec and requirements into a concrete design and record the decisions made along the way.